Booster Seats are Not Just for Small Kids

 With all of the changes, there's a couple of things you have to remember:

 - Don't give small children food in the car.
-Make sure that the kids get used to eating outside of the vehicle, in case you cannot keep track of them.
+Ensure that the kids get used to eating outside of the vehicle if you cannot keep track of them.

 Keeping Your Family Safe with Your Choice of Car.